Leonardo-Blanger/bmp280-iio/README.md

 1. **Automatic Loading on Boot (Optional):**

 	* To automatically load the driver on boot, make sure you installed the module on the correct system directory with `sudo make modules_install`, and then add `bmp280-iio` to the `/etc/modules` file.
+Again, in this case, the dependency modules mentioned above are loaded automatically.

 	* To automatically load our DT overlay on boot, in addition to have it in your system wide `/boot/firmware/overlays` folder, you also need to add the overlay directive `dtoverlay=bmp280-iio` to the end of `/boot/firmware/config.txt`.